Archive-WP/WattpadAPIDocumentation/General/Query_Construction.md

 `offset` specifies how far into the list the returned items should start from. \
 **Note: `offset` is zero-indexed**

-`limit` specifies the maximum number of items that will be returned.
+`limit` specifies the maximum number of items that will be returned. \
+**Note: some endpoints have an off-by-one error for `limit` and will return one less item than expected.
+This applies for the default value of `limit` as well.**

 The general syntax for `limit` and `offset` is as follows: \
 `{URL}?limit={limit value}?offset={offset value}`